What is arthritis?

 How is arthritis treated?

-There is no cure for arthritis.
+There is no known cure for arthritis.
 The goal of treatment is often to limit pain and inflammation, and help ensure joint function.
 Treatment plans often use both short-term and long-term methods.

 Short-term treatments include: